davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

 (Chrome does complain about an insecure password, as it probably should.)

 Now to decide whether to provision an initial dashboard, or write up instructions and call it good enough.

+Oddly surprised that none of the examples I found when researching this used any sort of health check on InfluxDB, but then none of them attempted to provision Grafana with an InfluxDB datasource.